The Concept of Infinity, A Key to the Keys

 - The Normalization Group in Quantum Theory, E.C.G.
 Stueckelberg and A. Petermann, Helv.
 Phys.
-Acta 24, 317 (1951);
+Acta 24, 317 (1951)

-- Quantum Electrodynamics at Small Distances
+- Quantum Electrodynamics at Small Distances (PDF),

 M. Gell-Mann and F.E.
 Low, Phys.
-Rev. 95, 1300 (1954);
+Rev. 95, 1300 (1954)

-- N.N.
+- Introduction to the Theory of Quantized Fields, N.N.
 Bogoliubov and D.V.
 Shirkov, Interscience Publishers, New York (1959);

 - Renormalization and Symmetry: a review for Non-Specialists